AvikantSrivastava/blog.avikant.com/exampleSite/content/about.md

 I love to talk about technology and mentor students.
 Always up for working on new and creative idea, learning new skills and building rockstart projects ✨

-Apart of tech stuff, I enjoy watching Anime and Formula 1 on weekends 🏎️
+Apart from tech stuff, I enjoy watching Anime and Formula 1 on weekends 🏎️